Last Updated on July 28th, 2020

 The connection between acne breakouts or flare-ups and vaping (smoking using an electronic cigarette) is just not clear.
-Some say their acne went away completely after they started vaping while still other say they got acne even though they had never had it before.
+Some say their acne went away completely after they started vaping while still others say they got acne even though they had never had it before.
 The only clear answer is that smoking does affect and worsen acne and trying to quit is better than nothing at all.

 Though that is true, it’s worth looking at vaping as a contributing factor, or not, in acne sufferers.
-This particular report is based on answers from people who previously smoked and are now vaping in order to put down the tobacco and all the harmful chemicals found in cigarettes.
-Many people have begun vaping “just to do it” or because “their friends do”, and this is not about those vapers.
+This particular report is based on answers from people who previously smoked and are now vaping in order to put down the tobacco and all the harmful chemicals found in cigarettes. 🚬 Many people have begun vaping “just to do it” or because “their friends do,” and this is not about those vapers.

-The ingredients of e-juice or the flavor “syrup” used in electronic vaping devices or “vape pens” is made of only a few ingredients and may or may not contain nicotine.
-These ingredients are normally food grade propylene glycol and/or vegetable glycerin, a non toxic thick liquid which is used in most cosmetic products, mouthwash and food coloring, natural and artificial flavors that are all food grade and if the customer so chooses, a bit of nicotine.
+The ingredients of e-juice or the flavor “syrup” used in electronic vaping devices or “vape pens” is made of only a few ingredients and may or may not contain nicotine. 🧪 These ingredients are normally food grade propylene glycol and/or vegetable glycerin, a non-toxic thick liquid which is used in most cosmetic products, mouthwash, and food coloring, natural and artificial flavors that are all food grade and if the customer so chooses, a bit of nicotine.

-All of these ingredients are non toxic but of course once vaped, release different chemical compounds as they are heated to produce the vapor that is exhaled.
-This vapor has been tested many times and each time it is found that the chemicals released and exhaled hold over 90% less harmful chemicals than traditional cigarettes.
+All of these ingredients are non-toxic but of course once vaped, release different chemical compounds as they are heated to produce the vapor that is exhaled. 💨 This vapor has been tested many times and each time it is found that the chemicals released and exhaled hold over 90% less harmful chemicals than traditional cigarettes.
 Though there are debates on whether the vaping industry should be regulated.

 So what’s the connection to acne?
-Again, the answer isn’t clear, but of course any change in lifestyle habits creates an effect in and on the body.
+Again, the answer isn’t clear, but of course, any change in lifestyle habits creates an effect in and on the body.
 And something like Pro Active isn’t going to be the be-all, end-all solution if there’s an underlying problem causing the acne.

 There are people who report that as they transitioned over to vaping, they saw a slow decrease in their acne.
-Breakouts were few and far between and their skin begin to heal without leaving behind the discoloration often caused by pimples.
+Breakouts were few and far between, and their skin began to heal without leaving behind the discoloration often caused by pimples.
 Some of these vapers went on to report later that their acne had completely healed even though they were still vaping and this was the only change they had made in their habits.

 Flare-ups and breakouts around the mouth were reported by some new vapers.
-After suggestions that they might be touching this area more than usual because of the moist feeling after exhaling vapor, the vapers made changes to this habit.
-Ultimately, it cleared the area and as they continued vaping, they too saw improvement in their skin.
+After suggestions that they might be touching this area more than usual because of the moist feeling after exhaling vapor, the vapers made changes to this habit. 👄 Ultimately, it cleared the area and as they continued vaping, they too saw improvement in their skin.

-Not everyone who transitions to vaping is going to see a full recovery from acne, as smoking is rarely the sole factor that caused the acne.
-Some vapers that hoped for changes in their skin found that vaping didn’t make a difference.
+Not everyone who transitions to vaping is going to see a full recovery from acne, as smoking is rarely the sole factor that causes the acne.
+Some vapers who hoped for changes in their skin found that vaping didn’t make a difference.
 It did, however, change their overall health and they felt happier and more able to deal with the appearance of their acne.
 In other words, switching to vaping may help the psychological effect of acne called acne depression.

 These can be bothersome but totally worth the wait for them to pass if it means stopping the habit of smoking cigarettes.
 Their breakouts continued but lessened in severity.
 These vapers also chose to continue vaping for their overall health.

 As research continues, it may be found that there is indeed an ingredient or by-product causing acne.
-Even if the findings do confirm this, it’s apparent that scientists and doctors much prefer to see their patients vaping rather than smoking and will not admonish them for trying the vaping method as a means to quit.
-Vaping and acne may not go together as a treatment to an illness but it sure does make sense that if you are a smoker and trying everything you can to treat your acne, you might want to at least consider vaping.
+Even if the findings do confirm this, it’s apparent that scientists and doctors much prefer to see their patients vaping rather than smoking and will not admonish them for trying the vaping method as a means to quit. 👩⚕️👨⚕️ Vaping and acne may not go together as a treatment to an illness but it sure does make sense that if you are a smoker and trying everything you can to treat your acne, you might want to at least consider vaping.